Welcome to Real Property Defense Research!

 - If we don’t timely respond to the lawsuit (within 10 court days) we can be defaulted.

-- If we jump directly to an answer (which is what Legal Aid will guide us to do), we collapse the timeline and get to a trial or summary judgment hearing within weeks.
+- If we jump directly to an answer (which is what Legal Aid will guide us to do), we collapse the timeline and can get to a trial or summary judgment hearing within weeks.

 - If we are defaulted or if a trial or summary judgment is won by the plaintiff, a Writ of Possession is generally issued and then delivered to the sheriff.